19 The Year of the People

 The historic events played out on our TV screens , bringing them home in a way that had never been possible before.
 Chicago shook amidst protests and an offensive by the city’s finest.

 An estimated one in six protesters was an undercover agent for the police, the army or navy, or the FBI—the possibility that some of these were acting as agent provocateurs cannot be dismissed.
 In part the protests were driven by a handful of activists leading a force of undercover agents.
-Swinging their billy clubs on the streets the uniformed police beat anyone within range and not identifiably on their side to a pulp while their snarling dogs got their taste of flesh and fire hoses blasted demonstrators away.
+Swinging their billy clubs on the streets the uniformed police beat to a pulp anyone within range and not identifiably on their side while their snarling dogs got their taste of flesh and fire hoses blasted demonstrators away.

 As the bruised and bleeding from the streets below the Hilton Hotel were brought to his 15th-floor volunteer headquarters, McCarthy helped aides rip the hostelry’s bed sheets for bandages.
 On the climactic night of the convention rampaging cops, having been issued “shoot to kill” orders, stormed McCarthy’s headquarters in the hotel, entering rooms, dragging sleeping young women from their beds, pulling them around by the hair, punching and bashing whomever they could.
 Four were taken to the hospital.
 Only when McCarthy himself came down from his room did the hammering end.